goFrendiAsgard/zaruba/README.md

 zaruba please start
 ```

-## 🔍 Example
+## 🔍 Tutorial

 You can visit the [end-to-end tutorials](docs/use-cases/from-zero-to-cloud.md) to see:

-- How you can add MySQL container, backend application, and frontend application to your project.
+- How to make a working [microservices-ready monolith](https://github.com/state-alchemists/amalgam/blob/master/myProject/myApp/_docs/motivation-and-architecture/README.md).
-- How you can generate CRUD for your backend.
+- How to create CRUD features and web pages
-- How to start your applications locally.
+- How to run everything on your 🖥️ local computer (as monolith or microservices).
-- How to start your applications as containers.
+- How to run everything on your local computer as 🐳 containers (as monolith or microservices).
-- How to deploy your applications to Kubernetes.
+- How to deploy everything on your ☸️ Kubernetes cluster.
-- How to run only a few applications locally.

 ## 💡 Similar Projects/Solutions